- Entertainment and Media»

 - also treated as an outcast

 - lost wife

 - a tragic accident that broke her spine doomed her to a life of spinsterhood

 - forever crippled

 Yanko makes his way to a farmhouse and seeks help but his wild appearance frightens the inhabitants, except for a young girl, Amy Foster, who is a loner with a kind heart.
-She looks below his disheveled appearance and recognizes he is a human in desperate need of help.
-Amy knows only too well what it feels like to be viewed with suspicion and fear and not given a chance.
+She looks below his disheveled appearance and recognizes he is a human being in desperate need of help.
+Amy knows only too well what it feels like to be viewed with suspicion and fear and given few, if any, chances.